 Today I am again thinking about some of the unique, outstanding features of Catholicism, my faith.
 The whole truth was directly revealed to us by God from above through Christ, not founded by anyone from down below.
 It's been handed down through unbroken apostolic succession, not to be modified, changed, or corrected by anyone outside the Church afterwards.

 I've talked about surrender to God a lot.
 Here are some more thoughts.
 The word "surrender" is not a pleasant one, especially to most men.
 Of course, you don't want to surrender to an evil dictator or a mean boss, but surrendering to God is entirely different.
 It is basically going home, returning to the one who made you, reconciling with the Father who has always loved you, receiving his love and achieving freedom.
 It is what we should for do for eternal happiness.
-Nothing can ever be more fulfilling than union with God, which surrender initiates.
+Nothing can ever be more fulfilling than union with God, initiated by surrender to God.

 I've known Catholics who left the Church because a priest was not sensitive to a parishioner's needs or advised without showing sufficient love.
 This is most fortunate.
 We should concentrate on Jesus alone.
 Do not be disturbed by anyone, priest or lay Catholic, who does not reflect the light of the Lord.
 We should never loosen our hold on Christ.
 Bad Catholics do not equate bad Jesus.
 It's unfair to "punish" the Lord for the sins of his followers.
 When you are no longer bothered by others' misdeeds and have learned to forgive, you'll have peace, still keeping your faith in and love for Christ intact.